azh05/palate/README.md

-# palate
+# Palate
 **Your Guide to Smarter Dining**

-PlatePal is a mobile app designed to revolutionize the way you explore menus, discover new dishes, and make sustainable dining choices.
-Whether you're trying a new cuisine, managing dietary restrictions, or simply looking for your next favorite meal, PlatePal is here to help.
+Palate is a mobile app designed to revolutionize the way you explore menus, discover new dishes, and make sustainable dining choices.
+Whether you're trying a new cuisine, managing dietary restrictions, or simply looking for your next favorite meal, Palate is here to help.

-Upload a photo of a menu or paste a link to an online menu, and let PlatePal do the rest.
+Upload a photo of a menu or paste a link to an online menu, and let Palate do the rest.
 Our app uses cutting-edge technology to translate foreign-language menus, detect allergens, and provide personalized dish recommendations based on your taste preferences.

 ---